Beverly Beach, Florida

 Beverly Beach is a town in Flagler County, Florida, United States.
-The population was 338 at the 2010 census, down from 547 in 2000.
 It is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area.
+The population was 474 at the 2020 census.

 Geography

-Beverly Beach is located in eastern Flagler County at 29°31′4″N 81°8′54″W (29.517881, −81.148411).
-It is bordered to the north by the unincorporated community of Painters Hill and to the south by the city of Flagler Beach.
+The approximate coordinates for the Town of Beverly Beach is located at 29°31′4″N 81°8′54″W (29.517881, −81.148411).

+Beverly Beach is bordered to the north by the unincorporated community of Painters Hill and to the south by the city of Flagler Beach.
 The western border follows the Intracoastal Waterway, and the eastern border is the Atlantic Ocean.
 Florida State Road A1A passes through the town, leading south 23 mi to Daytona Beach and north 30 mi to St. Augustine.

-According to the United States Census Bureau, the town of Beverly Beach has a total area of 1.00 km2, of which 0.88 km2 is land and 0.12 km2, or 12.14%, is water.
+According to the United States Census Bureau, the Town of Beverly Beach has a total area of 1.00 km2, of which 0.88 km2 is land and 0.12 km2, or 12.14%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Beverly Beach has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 474 people, 316 households, and 183 families residing in the town.

+As of the 2010 United States census, there were 338 people, 249 households, and 147 families residing in the town.